 - 1. Go to Administration > Configuration > System > Network settings. - 2.
 Click Controller Settings.
 Set or modify the following Primary Network Interface options. - IP type: Set to static or dynamic.
-If it is set to dynamic, the IP address, Netmask, and Default Gateway fields are disabled. - IP address: Enter the IP address. - Netmask: Enter the network mask of the IP address. - Default gateway: Enter the IP address of the default gateway. - Hostname: Enter the fully qualified domain name that is assigned to the appliance. - Ethernet speed: Select the Ethernet speed. - Available ports: Indicate the available ports. - Separate network for file/email servers: Specify the additional subnet for accessing file/email servers.
-Select this check box if you are using the web application from one subnet and harvesting from another subnet.
+If it is set to dynamic, the IP address, Netmask, and Default Gateway fields are disabled. - IP address: Enter the IP address. - Netmask: Enter the network mask of the IP address. - Default gateway: Enter the IP address of the default gateway. - Hostname: Enter the fully qualified domain name that is assigned to the appliance. - Ethernet speed: Select the Ethernet speed. - Separate network for file/email servers: Specify the additional subnet for accessing file/email servers.
+If you are using the web application from one subnet and harvesting from another subnet, select this check box.

+For information about enabling or disabling the ports, see Default open ports.
 Restart the system for any primary network interface changes to take effect.
 See Restarting and Rebooting the Appliance.

-- 3. In Controller Settings, set or modify the following DNS Settings options. - DNS search order: Enter the DNS search order for multiple DNS servers. - Nameserver 1: Set the IP address of the primary DNS server for name resolution. - Nameserver 2: Set the IP address of the secondary DNS server for name resolution. - Nameserver 3: Set the IP address of the tertiary DNS server for name resolution.
+- 3. In Controller Settings, set or modify the following DNS Settings options. - Nameserver 1: Set the IP address of the primary DNS server for name resolution. - Nameserver 2: Set the IP address of the secondary DNS server for name resolution. - Nameserver 3: Set the IP address of the tertiary DNS server for name resolution.